ShayanAkhtar/Dream-Partner-Dating-Application-Flutter-Firebase/README.md

-# My Flutter App
+# Dating App

-This is a Flutter application designed to [describe what your app does briefly].
+This is a Flutter-based dating application that allows users to connect with others, view profiles, and chat with matches.

 ## Features

-- Feature 1: [Brief description]
+- **User Profiles**: Users can create and edit their profiles, including uploading photos and writing bios.
-- Feature 2: [Brief description]
+- **Matchmaking**: Users can swipe left or right to like or dislike other profiles.
-- Feature 3: [Brief description]
+- **Chat Functionality**: Matched users can chat with each other in real-time.

 ## Prerequisites